 Set lofty goals, but not too lofty.
 If you aren’t a bit scared, however, you’re likely to get complacent and lose your motivation to achieve those goals.
 Often, you can start making excuses when you don’t meet them.

-Embracing fear will instead allow you to always stay focused on achieving those goals, and if you don’t reach them, you’re more likely to make the necessary changes to get you the end results you desire rather than continuing to make excuses as to why you fell short.
+Embracing fear will instead allow you to always stay focused on achieving those goals.
+However, if you don’t reach them, you’re more likely to make the necessary changes to get you the end results you desire.
+You do this rather than continuing to make excuses as to why you fell short.

 Suggested Reading: Business Resources to Help You Start and Grow a BusinessIf you aren’t a bit scared, however, you’re likely to get complacent and lose your motivation to achieve those goals #smallbusinessowner Click To Tweet